aws-deepracer/aws-deepracer-offroad-sample-project/getting-started.md

 The AWS DeepRacer Offroad sample project showcases a new way to autonomously navigate an AWS DeepRacer device around a custom path built using a series of QR codes as waypoints.
 In order to move along the path, the AWS DeepRacer decodes these QR codes and calculates the direction to move in the next step.
 You can create your own custom path by placing the waypoint codes as a sequence along the track.

 You can encode different kinds of information in these waypoint codes and develop logic to get the AWS DeepRacer to respond accordingly.
 At the basic level, the Offroad sample project requires the QR codes to provide track edge information based on the position value (left or right) encoded in them.
-This application also provides logic to mimic a set of *special actions* (“Go straight”, “Hairpin right”, “Hairpin left”, etc.) using detection delta information and action limit values (more details below) encoded in these waypoints.
+This application also provides logic to mimic a set of *special actions* (“Go straight”, “Hairpin right”, “Hairpin left”, etc.) using detection delta information and action limit values encoded in these waypoints.

 The decoded information in the basic waypoint QR codes is in the following format: